 The Cost of Poor Management

 Here’s the hard truth: managers like John don’t just damage morale—they drive people away.
 Sara believes there were two other colleagues that quit recently.
 Maybe it was because of John.
 Studies show that a toxic manager is one of the top reasons employees leave their jobs.
 And it’s not just the employee who quits who’s affected.
 Their departure can create a ripple effect, lowering team morale, increasing workload for remaining employees, and even tarnishing the company’s reputation.
+For example, Sara’s departure from the company meant that her colleagues had to fill in and do her job along with their own work.

-Sara, for example, is now actively looking for a new job.
+Sara is now actively looking for a new job.
 She loves the work she does, but she can’t stay in an environment where she feels disrespected and undervalued.
 Sara isn’t alone.
 Too many talented, hardworking people leave workplaces they would have otherwise stayed in—all because of how they were treated, especially if it’s their manager that is treating them badly.

 What Can Senior Management Do?